hallski/hallski.github.io/_posts/2011-02-16-mhconvore.markdown

 layout: post
 title: Initial release of MHConvore
 comments: false
+tags:
+- objective-c
 ---
 Just pushed the first cut of a small framework to connect with the newly launched chatservice [Convore](http://convore.com/).
 In short Convore is an attempt to create a better way to chat than IRC and also support a web frontend while making it possible to connect with native clients.

 The API will likely change a bit and it's fresh out of the editor so might be a bit flaky still.

 The API makes heavy use of blocks for actions initiated from your code and a client listener for notifications initiated from the server.